dimitris2ks/Computer-Arch-Lab-3/README.md

 ## Part 1: Getting familiar with McPAT

-During this part we had the opportunity to familiarize ourselves with *mcPat*, a simulator which can provide analytic feedback concerning the __power consumption__ , __harware area space__ and __system timing__, of a given archtecture model.
+During this part we had the opportunity to familiarize ourselves with *McPAT*, a simulator which can provide analytic feedback concerning the __power consumption__ , __harware area space__ and __system timing__, of a given archtecture model.
 Let's take a dive into this useful tool:

 1. *McPAT's* original ***validation report*** was published in *December 12th, 2009*.
 The validation process aimed to testify for the accuracy and fidelity of the tool's results by comparing a series of processors' published data regarding power and area, provided the timing of each individual system, to the respective data extracted from McPAT.
 The processor models used in this process were: